How to buy a house in Canada (in 8 steps)

 - Saskatchewan First-Time Home Buyers

-You wouldn’t buy car insurance without shopping around for the best price, so why should your mortgage be any different?
-Finding the lowest mortgage rate could save you thousands – or tens of thousands – in interest over the life of your mortgage.
+Finding the lowest mortgage rate could save you thousands, or tens of thousands, in interest over the life of your mortgage.
 Fortunately, shopping around for the best mortgage rate is easy when you use a mortgage broker.
+Instead of applying to multiple lenders yourself, a broker does the heavy lifting.
+You’ll fill out one application, and they’ll shop it around to find the most competitive rate and terms available.

 If you’ve saved your down payment, organized your documentation, and found a mortgage broker, now is the time to get pre-approved for a mortgage.
 Mortgage pre-approval is free and doesn’t commit you to a single lender, but it does give you a chance to find out the following information to inform your house hunt: